newsha999/ai-baby-food-web-app/README.md

 The AI creates 10 unique recipes per request that:
 - Use **only** ingredients from your provided list (no substitutions)
 - Combine 2-4 ingredients per recipe for variety
-- Vary cooking methods (finger foods, mashed, shaped, baked)
+- Vary cooking methods for diverse preparation styles
 - Include specific measurements for your serving size
 - Provide prep and cook times
 - Estimate calorie content